 Presented by the Antiracist Classroom, Represent is an opportunity to discuss, deconstruct, and express what’s missing from the film industry and what we hope to see more of in the future.

-Represent will be hosted on Saturday, October 5th 2019 in Los Angeles, California.
-Ticket sales to be announced.
+Represent will be hosted on Saturday, October 5th 2019 at Downtown Independent Theater in Los Angeles, California.

 The festival will include a day-long program, presenting films from three genres—narrative, animation and documentary—followed by curated panel discussions that shift the narrative toward one that encompasses the wealth of talent, creativity, and diversity we seek in this field.